ZhenlongMa/homepage_mzl/content/post/2021-04-16-function_call/index.md

 tags:
 - technical issue
 ---
 It should be noticed when call a function in fork statement in systemverilog.
-Take below as example:
+Take below as an example:
 ```verilog
 module test1;
     initial begin